mdYeasin-cmd/university-management-system-software/README.md

 - Technique
   - If we send json string from frontend we can parse them by a middleware between auth and validation
 - We should concer always about our web security

+### Covered topics in Module 20

+- If we want to calculation in different collection we can use aggregation.
+Aggregation have different type of elements which we can use for calculate different collection data.
+Some mentionable elements are -
+  1. $lookup
+  2. $unwind
+  3. $group
+- Every application has own business logic.
+So, business logic depend on application.